Nominations are due Friday, February 10th

 - Candidates for this award may be nominated by a Missouri State faculty or staff member or student.

 - Letter of nomination (nominated by MSU faculty/staff/student)-5 copies.
 Letter of nomination should be no more than two single-sided pages or one double-sided page (Times New Roman 12 font type).

 - Nominee’s resume-5 copies

-- Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), and other relevant materials
+- Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), additional letters of support, or other relevant materials